kubernetes-sigs/kustomize/releasing/README.md

 It is also a good idea to scan any [untriaged issues](https://github.com/kubernetes-sigs/kustomize/issues?q=is%3Aissue+is%3Aopen+label%3Aneeds-triage) for potential blockers we haven't labelled yet before proceeding.

-### Consider fetching new OpenAPI data
+### Consider updating the built-in OpenAPI union

-Ideally, Kustomize's embedded openapi data would cover a wide range of Kubernetes releases.
-But today, we only embed a specific version.
-This means updating that version can be disruptive to people who still use older Kubernetes versions and depend on API versions that were removed in later releases.
-However, by remaining out of date, we will not support GVKs introduced in more recent releases.
-So far, we have leaned in favour of the older versions, because some removed GVs are for very popular APIs.
-This should be constantly reevaluated until a better solution is in place.
-See issue https://github.com/kubernetes-sigs/kustomize/issues/5016.
+Kustomize embeds an OpenAPI union with one pinned source for every Kubernetes minor in its covered range.
+When advancing the newest minor, append one `v1.N.0` entry to `kyaml/openapi/kubernetesapi/builtin-versions.json`, then run `make -C kyaml/openapi generate`.
+Do not remove older entries; removed API versions must remain available to Kustomize users.
+The generator resolves and peels a tag only for the new version, and downloads source documents as needed.
+Existing sources remain locked by the Git commit and SHA-256 recorded in the checked-in bundle, and raw Kubernetes OpenAPI documents are not committed to this repository.

+Do not update a source merely because a new patch release exists.
+A non-zero patch is used only for a documented compatibility baseline or a confirmed upstream correction to OpenAPI information consumed by Kustomize.
+Follow the selection, download cache, provenance, generation, and offline verification instructions in the [OpenAPI Readme].

-The Kubernetes OpenAPI data changes no more frequently than once per quarter.
-You can check the current builtin versions that kustomize is using with the following command.
+Under the normal policy, the Kubernetes OpenAPI data changes once per Kubernetes minor release, roughly three times per year.
+A confirmed OpenAPI correction is the exceptional case.
+You can check the current builtin version that kustomize is using with the following command.

 ```
 kustomize openapi info
 ```

-Instructions on how to get a new OpenAPI sample can be found in the [OpenAPI Readme].
+Generation and cache instructions can be found in the [OpenAPI Readme].

 ### Set up the release tools